Birding · Fall Colors · Lake · Views · Wildlife

 Eagle Mountain Trail is rugged with roots, rocks, and steep grades that will lead you to the highest point in Minnesota.
 There are also a couple low lying boardwalks that could be underwater so be prepared to potentially get your feet wet.
 The highest point of the summit is marked with a medallion and plaque.

-Starting at the Eagle Mountain Trailhead parking area, fill out and/or insert your paperwork into the drop box at the kiosk at the start of the trail.
+Starting at the Eagle Mountain Trail parking area, fill out and/or insert your paperwork into the drop box at the kiosk at the start of the trail.
 As you continue north, the trail will become more rugged, as rocks and roots will add to the difficulty of the trail.
 Eagle Mountain Trail will fork toward the base of the mountain, continue on Eagle Mountain Trail.

 Heading up the mountain, the grades increase and the trail becomes more difficult.
 There are multiple overlooks atop the mountain that provide spectacular views of Superior National Forests tree canopy below.